National Farm & Ranch Business Management Education Association, Inc.

 BENEFITS: This is an unclassified position in the Department of Agricultural Economics, Kansas State University.
 The K-State benefit package includes a retirement plan, group health and life insurance, worker’s compensation, vacation, sick leave and other benefits.
 For additional information on benefits, see http://www.k-state.edu/hr/benefits/overview/.

-Travel, which will be required for this position, is primarily within the KFMA SE association area but may occasionally involve overnight travel to other areas of Kansas.
+Travel, which will be required for this position, is primarily within the KFMA SC association area but may occasionally involve overnight travel to other areas of Kansas.
 Reimbursement is provided for travel and subsistence related to program activities.
 The use of an association vehicle or mileage reimbursement will be provided.

 HOW TO APPLY:

-Qualified persons are invited to apply at https://careers.k-state.edu/cw/en-us/job/517170/ by completing the following:
+Qualified persons are invited to apply at:

 EQUAL EMPLOYMENT OPPORTUNITY: Kansas State University is an Affirmative Action/Equal Opportunity Employer of individuals with disabilities and protected veterans.
 Kansas State University encourages diversity among its employees.
 KSRE EEO Coordinator: Jennifer Wilson, 121 Umberger Hall, Manhattan, KS 66506.
 KSRE EEO Counselor: Gregg Hadley, 123 Umberger Hall, Manhattan, KS 66506.